nidhistudies0-cell/AANGAN/README.md

 🛠️ Installation & SetupClone the repository:Bashgit clone https://github.com/yourusername/AANGAN.git
 cd AANGAN
-Install dependencies:Bashnpm install
+Install dependencies: Bash npm install
-Configure Firebase:Create a project in Firebase Console.Enable Email/Password Auth and Firestore.Create a .env file in the root directory and add your Firebase credentials.Run the app:Bashnpx expo start
+Configure Firebase: Create a project in Firebase Console.
+Enable Email/Password Auth and Firestore.
+Create a .env file in the root directory and add your Firebase credentials.
+Run the app: Bash npx expo start

-📢 Notifications LogicLocal Notifications: For borrowing reminders and chat messages.Global Broadcasts: For Emergency SOS (Pop-ups) and Warden Announcements.Context-Aware: CoLab and Share Ring requests are primarily visible to users within the same hostel block/compound.🤝 ContributingContributions are welcome!
+📢 Notifications Logic Local Notifications: For borrowing reminders and chat messages.
+Global Broadcasts: For Emergency SOS (Pop-ups) and Warden Announcements.
+Context-Aware: CoLab and Share Ring requests are primarily visible to users within the same hostel block/compound.

+🤝 Contributing Contributions are welcome!
 Please open an issue or submit a pull request for any feature suggestions or bug fixes.